Columbine High School massacre: Christian martyrdom

 In the wake of the shooting, victims Rachel Scott and Cassie Bernall came to be regarded as Christian martyrs by Evangelical Christians.
 The closest living witness to Scott's death, Richard Castaldo, has stated Harris asked Scott if she believed in God, and murdered her after she answered "You know I do", but this has been questioned, and Castaldo later stated he was not sure.

-Considerable media attention focused upon Bernall, who had been killed by Harris in the library and who Harris was reported to have asked, "Do you believe in God?" immediately prior to her murder.
+Considerable media attention focused upon Bernall, who had been killed by Harris in the library and whom Harris was reported to have asked, "Do you believe in God?" immediately prior to her murder.
 Bernall was reported to have responded "Yes" to this question before her murder.
 Emily Wyant, the closest living witness to Bernall's death, denied that Bernall and Harris had such an exchange.
 Joshua Lapp thought Bernall had been queried about her belief, but he was unable to correctly point out where Bernall was located, and was closer to survivor Valeen Schnurr during the shootings.
 Likewise, another witness, Craig Scott, claimed the discussion was with Bernall.
 However, when asked to indicate where the conversation had been coming from, he pointed to where Schnurr was shot.
 Schnurr herself claims that she was the one questioned as to her belief in God.